sagaraBilly/ASRS_Prototype_Design/README.md

 - initial stage (setting initial value)
 - loop stage (main contents : input and output process)

-Hardware Spesification used:
+Hardware spesifications that is used are as follows:
-Arduino Mega2560
+1. Arduino Mega2560
-RAMP 1.4
+2. RAMP 1.4 Shield
-NEMA 17
+3. NEMA 17 Stepper Motor
-3 Limit Switches
+4. 3 Limit Switches (for each axes movement)
-Keypad
+5. Keypad (Coordinate Inputs)
-RFID
+7. RFID Sensors and RFID Cards [Will be replaced by Barcode Scanner later in the future]
-LCD Display
+8. LCD Display
-Push Buttons
+9. Push Buttons (for manual adjustment input)

 For more details on the design and test results, please see the research publication report.
 IOP Conference Series: Materials Science and Engineering